 - no additional repair attempts, if the vehicle has been in the shop more than 30 days

+After you have addressed your lemon law issue with our legal team, make sure to learn more about and/or visit beautiful San Clemente.
 San Clemente is known around the world for the never-ending swells it offers surfers.
-From Trestles to San-O, the waves off the coast of the region provide the opportunity for budding surfers to cut their teeth and waves that only the most veteran surfers dare tackle.
+From Trestles to San-O, the waves off the coast of the region provide the opportunity for budding surfers to cut their teeth on waves that only the most veteran surfers dare tackle.
 Kolohe Andino, Shane Beschen and Anastasia Ashley are just a few of the world-class surfers who have called San Clemente home.

 The city isn’t just a mecca for surfers, it’s also a hub of surfing businesses.
 Many surfboard makers and shapers are centered in San Clemente, as are some of the most popular surfing magazines in the world.

 At least two U.S. presidents have been taken with San Clemente.
 President Franklin D. Roosevelt used San Clemente as a retreat from the duties of office.
 President Richard Nixon famously used his home in San Clemente so frequently that it earned the reputation of being the Western White House.

 The roster of San Clemente residents has also included professional athletes, such as Jim Everett, Karch Kiraly and Sam Darnold; and actors, such as Jorge Garcia, Dominic Purcell and Lon Chaney Jr. The founder of Carl’s Jr. hamburger chain, Carl Karcher, also owned a home in San Clemente, which he purchased in 1976 and owned until the time of his death in 2008.